A&E Claims Medical Negligence Compensation Payouts

 At home, Mr D’s pain deteriorated even further.
 Within 4 days, he returned to A&E. It was noted that his left testicle was swollen, tender and the skin was red.
 No problems were found in relation to the right testicle.

 Mr D underwent an urgent ultrasound followed by surgical exploration which confirmed that he was suffering with testicular torsion (where a testicle rotates, twisting the cord that brings blood to the scrotum).
 The left testicle was found to be necrotic (dying) and an orchidectomy (surgical removal of the testicle) was performed.

 Mr D instructed Medical Negligence Solicitors to bring a claim for compensation.
 The claim related to:

 1) During the first attendance at A&E, the hospital’s misdiagnosis of infection.
 The correct diagnosis should have been testicular torsion.
 Had appropriate steps been taken (fixing both testicles to the insider of the scrotum), the later injury and surgery would have been avoided

 2) During the second attendance at A&E, the hospital’s failure to arrange a testicular exploration.
 Had this been performed, the twisted testicle could have been untwisted and the testicle would have been saved.

 Mr D’s medical negligence claim was successful.
 He recovered an NHS compensation payout of £12,000 in relation to the avoidable surgery, the cosmetic defect and the possibility of impaired fertility.

-We offer free legal advice relating to all types of clinical and medical negligence cases and most claims can be dealt with on a No Win No Fee basis.
+At Co-op Legal Services, our medical negligence team offer legal advice relating to all types of clinical and medical negligence cases.
+We are able to take on most claims on a No Win No Fee basis.